-Fine Champagne doesn’t have to cost an arm and a leg.
-In fact, although Champagne has a reputation as one of the most expensive types of wine in the world, it is actually very fairly priced when you consider how much time and effort goes into producing it.
-Most Champagne houses only release a limited number of high-quality vintage bottles every few years, so it’s no wonder that these wines often cost hundreds, sometimes thousands, of dollars per bottle.
-Even so, you can find plenty of delicious and collectible Champagne for much less, including wines that will age gracefully for decades.
+You don’t necessarily need a massive budget to start a collection of fine, age-worthy Champagne.
+In fact, although Champagne has a reputation as one of the most expensive types of wine in the world, it is actually fairly priced when you consider how much time and effort goes into producing it.
+Most Champagne houses only release a limited number of high-quality vintage bottles every few years, so it’s no wonder these wines often cost hundreds, sometimes thousands, of dollars per bottle.
+Even so, you can find plenty of collectible Champagne for much less, including wines that will age gracefully for decades.

 High-Quality Non-Vintage Champagne Under $200

 Non-vintage wines are made using a blend of grapes from multiple vintages and are usually matured for an average of one and a half years before being released.
 By comparison, a vintage Champagne is made from grapes grown and harvested in a single year.
 Vintage Champagne is also aged for longer periods of time before release—at least three years, but sometimes as long as ten years.
-Champagne houses may only make a handful of vintage wines each decade, but will typically release a non-vintage wine every single year.
+Champagne houses may only make a handful of vintage wines each decade but will typically release a non-vintage wine every single year.

 The most reputable Champagne producers strive to create a specific house style that is consistent from year to year.